-Hope, Not Fear
+Hope, not Fear

-September 11 was fear.
+After anger, the next emotion many of us felt on September 11 was fear.
 And, as we hear more of the potential terrorist strategies, fear proliferates.
-After all, what is terrorism but the attempt to overthrow or control others by engendering intense fear or terror in the hearts and minds of a given people?
+After all, what is terrorism but the attempt to overthrow or control others by engendering intense fear or terror in the hearts and minds of a given people.
 Fear is a natural emotion and one of God's good gifts to us.
-It's an emotion of distress in response to impending danger, pain, or evil, and it enables us to become aware of and respond to these realities.
+It's an emotion of distress in response to impending danger, pain or evil, and it enables us to become aware of and respond to these realities.

-But fear has great dangers-most visibly its sinister ability to immobilize and cause paralysis of action.
+But, fear has great dangers- most visibly its sinister ability to immobilize and cause paralysis of action.
 It prevents us from performing responsibilities and engaging new opportunities in life.
-So fear needs to be redeemed.
+Thus, fear needs to be redeemed.
 We might think that the antidote to fear is courage, since it is one of the classical cardinal virtues.
-But the biblical response to fear is hope.
+But, the biblical response to fear is really hope.
 Courage tends to reside within our own natural proclivities and self-discipline, while hope is supernatural in its source and nature.
 Our hope in perilous times is not ultimately in nation, military power, or our own ability to cope; our hope is in a God who is ultimately in control.
-Christians have hope because we believe that in the midst of terror and evil God is nonetheless there, turning human desecration into good, for "we know that in all things God is working for the good of those who love him and who are called according to his purposes" (Rom.
-8:28).
+Christians have hope because we believe that in the midst of terror and evil God is nonetheless there, turning human desecration into good, for "We know that in all things God is working for the good of those who love Him and who are called according to his purposes" (Romans 3:28).
 There is hope because there is One beyond the finite, sinful realities of this world, and it is that ultimate hope that motivates and sustains us in a troubled, dangerous world.

 If we look at the world from a natural lens, there is reason to fear.
-But when we look at the world through a supernatural lens, there is hope, for

-The Lord is my light and my salvation-whom shall I fear?
-The Lord is the stronghold of my life-of whom shall I be afraid? . . .
-Though an army besiege me, my heart will not fear; though war break out against me, even then will I be confident.
-(Ps.
-27:1, 3 NIV)

-Thus hope, not fear.
+But, when we look at the world through a supernatural lens, there is hope, for "The Lord is my light and my salvation-whom shall I fear?
+The Lord is the stronghold of my life-of whom shall I be afraid?...
+Though an army besiege me, my heart will not fear; though war break out against me, even then will I be confident."
+(Psalm 27:1-3) Thus hope, not fear.